gongwaner/UniformPolygonTriangulation/README.md

 - VTK provides various filters that enable fast and robust triangulation of polygon, such as  [vtkTriangleFilter](https://vtk.org/doc/nightly/html/classvtkTriangleFilter.html).
 However, due to the shape of polygon, it might produce silver triangles.
 By introducing new vertices, this algorithm (almost) eliminates the generation of silver triangles with relatively good performance.

 **Build**

+The code runs on both win and mac platform.

 Note: If you are using Mac Intel chip, disable/comment out the